francisco-ramirezserrano/6.8300Blog/README.md

 Once downloaded (it might be a ZIP file, so extract it first if needed), you should have a folder named `fish_viewers`.

 * Place this entire `fish_viewers` folder directly into the **root** of your "blog template folder" (the main directory of this specific project/blog).

-The expected project structure should look something like this: